Browse through the list of Financial Aid available to you.

 The deadline to apply for a BOG is the last day of the term.
 Once you qualify for a BOG, eligibility continues for the remainder of the school year.

-If you qualify for a BOG and have already paid your enrollment fees, you will receive a refund for the waived fees from the Cabrillo College Bank.
+If you qualify for a BOG and have already paid your enrollment fees, you will receive a refund for the waived fees from Student Accounts in the Welcome Center.
 You cannot receive a refund for a term that has already ended.
 Contact Student Accounts in the Welcome Center(located in SAC East) if you have questions regarding refund checks.